LEGISLATIVE ACTION INFORMATION

 BUILDING HEALTHY INDIVIDUALS & COMMUNITIES

-• OBESITY Public parks and recreation facilities offer low-cost opportunities for citizens of every age, ability, and income level to increase their level of physical activity, improve nutrition, and better connect with the natural environment, thereby preventing chronic and costly health problems.
+• OBESITY Throughout Missouri, there is an epidemic of obesity and associated health issues in both children and adults.
+A physically active lifestyle and access to nutritious food are critical to disease prevention and good health.
+Public parks and recreation facilities offer low-cost opportunities for citizens of every age, ability, and income level to increase their level of physical activity, improve nutrition, and better connect with the natural environment, thereby preventing chronic and costly health problems.
 MPRA supports the adoption of statute revisions that would allow local parks and recreation departments to increase recreational opportunities for its citizens, regardless of income level.

 • FUNDING The state should lead in developing policies, practices, and funding infrastructure to promote physical activity and healthy lifestyles that best utilize existing parks and recreation facilities.
 We recommend support for making parks and recreation agencies eligible for all state-funded programs targeting youth and adults for healthy physical activities, life skills development, environmental education, and crime prevention/intervention.